Shaping the Future of Software Engineering in an AI World

 A Legacy of Innovation and Impact

 For decades, Carnegie Mellon has been at the forefront of software engineering innovation.
-Our groundbreaking contributions include foundational concepts such as information hiding, abstract data types, and software architecture—concepts that are now cornerstones of modern software development.
+Our groundbreaking contributions include foundational concepts such as information hiding, abstract data types, software architecture, and socio-technical coordination—concepts that are now cornerstones of modern software development.
 Today, our faculty continue to lead pioneering efforts in fields such as:

-- Empirical studies of software development organizations, providing deep insights into how teams collaborate and succeed.
+- Empirical studies of software developers and their organizations, providing deep insights into how individuals and teams collaborate and succeed.

 Dive Deeper into Our Story